 The history of all of the various celtic nations is one made up of oppression, intimidation and emigration.
-Wales, Scotland, Ireland, Isle of Man, Cornwall, Brittany (north east France), Asturias (north west Spain), Galicia (north west Spain) have all been for generations occupied by foreign countries who have tried everything to crush the culture, language and spirit of their people.
+Wales, Scotland, Ireland, Isle of Man, Cornwall, Brittany (north west France), Asturias (north west Spain), Galicia (north west Spain) have all been for generations occupied by foreign countries who have tried everything to crush the culture, language and spirit of their people.

 But first lets go back in time to the 17th century when the English invaded Ireland.
 The Irish rebelled against them but are finally subjected after many wars and battles and atrocities are committed.
 They never fully integrate into the English system of government in the same way the Scots and Welsh did, and rebellions carried on and with every generation their have been major uprisings against english rule.